Songhees Park Expansion Project

 - Places to sit and enjoy spectacular views across the Inner Harbour

-- Spaces and elements that encourage informal play and exploration.
+- Features that encourage play and exploration

 - Plus, upgraded lighting, seating, picnic tables, and more